fastrgv/Asud/README.md

 Use the following ASUD-methods to work towards a solution:

-* using the DigitDoubles-Box screen, remove candidates aligned with matching RED digit-pairs in a box
+* using the Digit-Doubles-Box-view, remove [Black] candidates aligned with matching RED digit-pairs in a box
 * using the Unique screen (u-key), if a cell has a GREEN digit, remove any others in the same cell; then flush.
 * remove candidates using
-	* Pairs-view
-	* Triples-view
-	* Quad-view
+	* Hidden Pairs/Triples/Quad-view
 	* Ywing-view
+	* Xwing-view
 	* Linked-Pairs-view
-	* Xcycle-view.
+	* xCycle-view.
 * F-key: Flush all dups
 * U-key: process all [Unique] singles